Th3Wol7/Java-Standard-Calculator/ReadMe.md

 # Standard Calculator
 Built using Java OOP concepts to implement the look and feel of the standard calculator on the Windows operating System.
-It completes calculations though use of the Math li
+It completes calculations though use of the Math libraries

 ### Notable Libraries